megaease/easevoice-trainer/README.md

 - User-Friendly Design: Simplified workflows and intuitive configurations make it easier for users to deploy and manage.
 - Clean Architecture: We have split the project into separate frontend and backend repositories for better modularity and maintainability.
 The portal repository is at [EaseVoice Trainer Frontend](https://github.com/megaease/easevoice-trainer-portal).
+- RESTful API: The backend provides a RESTful API for easy integration with other services and applications.
 - Scalability: Built with scalability in mind, making it suitable for both small-scale experiments and large-scale production.
+- Integrate Tensorboard: We have integrated Tensorboard for real-time monitoring and visualization of training progress.

 ## Getting Started